ovh/docs/pages/web/microsoft-collaborative-solutions/feature_alias/guide.en-gb.md

 > [!warning]
 >
 > Please note: OVHcloud aliases only work for incoming emails.
-It is not possible to send emails using the alias as the sender of an e-mail.
+It is not possible to send emails using the alias as the sender of an email.
 >

 ## Requirements